Samuel Farmar Jarvis family papers

 Biographical / Historical

-And it was not until 1835 that Jarvis returned from Europe and he did so while in the midst of his wife trying to divorce him for physical abuse.
+It was not until 1835 that Jarvis returned from Europe (and he did so while in the midst of his wife trying to divorce him for physical abuse).
 Still, he arrived in Hartford and occupied rooms in Jarvis Hall (named after Samuel's father).
 That fall he taught a non-credit course of Hebrew three nights a week to twenty upperclassmen, taught two French classes, and also instructed on Lord Kames' teachings on the scientific pursuit of artistic and literary criticism.
 He helped found the Natural History Society of Hartford.

-On August 2, 1837, Dr. Jarvis resigned his faculty professorship at Washington College and took the rectorship of Holy Trinity Church in Middletown, from which he continued to teach theology to several graduates of the college.
+On August 2, 1837, Dr. Jarvis resigned his faculty professorship at Washington College and took the rectorship of Christ Church (now Holy Trinity) in Middletown, from which he continued to teach theology to several graduates of the College.
 Jarvis' views on the importance of conforming to the Prayer Book during worship led him to take the side of the High Churchmen who feared that Washington College had succumbed to a "Low Church Party."
-He became historiographer of the Episcopal Church in the United States.
+He became the first historiographer of the Episcopal Church in the United States.

 Leaving Hartford, Jarvis took a honorary law degree from Washington College with him, as well as his library (totaling about 8,000 of the volumes out of the 14,000 volume collection at the college).
 This removal was a major setback, as it took ten years for Washington College to once again proudly report its book total.
 Even then, in 1847, the Trinity collection amounted to only 9,000 volumes.